MaisaaAhmadAli/Marketing-Campaigns-Data-Analysis/README.md

 ## Usage
 To replicate the analysis, follow these steps:

-1. Clone the project repository from [GitHub Repo URL].
+1. Clone the project repository from [(https://github.com/MaisaaAhmadAli/Marketing-Campaigns-Data-Analysis.git)].
 2. Navigate to the project directory.
 3. Run the Jupyter notebooks in sequential order:
    a.
 Data preparation: Perform data cleaning and preprocessing.